Ashok-0003/repo-3/Overview/DevOps/APIM-Deployment-Steps.md

 - Update suffix value as per the [excel file](https://microsofteur.sharepoint.com/:x:/r/teams/TASMUNationalPlatform-DeliveryStream-MicrosoftOnly/_layouts/15/Doc.aspx?action=edit&sourcedoc=%7B402304D9-A074-41C8-A796-CDDC69CF0B6B%7D&cid=0283f482-f352-4a80-b6e6-26baadf70389).
 `      suffix: profile`

-3. Update the TemplateAndParameters/(environment-folder)/BackendUrlParameters.json [file](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/platform-apis?path=%2Fpipelines%2FAPIM%2Fsrc%2FInput%2FTemplateAndParameters%2Fdev%2FBackendUrlParameters.json) with the name of your api as an key and value will be url of api(aks host name for that environment) in the environment with suffix as mentioned in the above step.
+3. Update the TemplateAndParameters/(environment-folder)/BackendUrlParameters.json [file](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/platform-apis?path=%2Fpipelines%2FAPIM%2Fsrc%2FInput%2FTemplateAndParameters%2Fdev%2FBackendUrlParameters.json) with the name of your api(name mentioned in step 2 - as per this sample its **ProfileApi**) as an key and value will be url of api(aks host name for that environment) in the environment with suffix as mentioned in the above step.
 `{
-        "apiName": "Profile",
+        "apiName": "ProfileApi",
         "apiUrl": "http://172.20.42.30/profile"
  },`

-4. Update the Pipeline.yml [file](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/platform-apis?path=%2Fpipelines%2FAPIM%2FDeployment%2FPipeline%2FTemplates%2FtestandDeployTemplate.yml&version=GBmaster&_a=contents) with APIM instance name created in Azure infrastructure creation section along with resource group.
+4. Update the [Pipeline.yml file](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/platform-apis?path=%2Fpipelines%2FAPIM%2FDeployment%2FPipeline%2FTemplates%2FtestandDeployTemplate.yml&version=GBmaster&_a=contents) with APIM instance name created in Azure infrastructure creation section along with resource group.

 ```